orff1989/Ex2OOP/README.md

 # Analysis of the performance of the algorithms:

-_Graph with 1000 Nodes:_
+__Graph with 1000 Nodes:__

+Time to build: 111 ms.

+Time to run isConnected: 5 ms.

+Time to run shortestpath distance between node number 1 to node number 10 is: 25 ms

+Time to run center is:9568

+Time to run tsp is:

+__Graph with 10000 Nodes:__

+Time to build: 318 ms.

+Time to run isConnected: 27 ms.

+Time to run shortestpath distance between node number 1 to node number 10 is: 877 ms

+Time to run center is: 3461738

+Time to run tsp is:

+__Graph with 100000 Nodes:__

+Time to build: 2898 ms.

+Time to run isConnected: 183 ms.

-The graph is connected, the shortest path distance between node number 1 to node number 10 is 993.1326, the center is node number 107?
+Time to run shortestpath distance between node number 1 to node number 10 is: 823569

+Time to run center is: 93263347

+Time to run tsp is: